Special offer

 Ensuring accountability

-Autonomy is based on mutual trust between employer and employees.
-Clear objectives associated with planned performance review ensure employees are held accountable for their roles.
+Autonomy is based on mutual trust between the employer and employees.
+Clear objectives associated with planned performance reviews ensure employees are held accountable for their roles.

 Managing resistance to change

 Moving towards an autonomous workplace means changing ways of working.
-Resistance to change is common in organisation and as such a change management plan should be in place to ensure leaders and employees are all comfortable with the new approach.
+Resistance to change is common in organisations, and as such, a change management plan should be in place to ensure leaders and employees are all comfortable with the new approach.

 Balancing autonomy and teamwork